open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### VI.2.1.
 Structured information on subsidy as a proportion of project value

- Structured information and supporting details about the subsidy ratio for the PPP should be provided in the `contract/financeSummary` section of an OCDS release.
+Structured information and supporting details about the subsidy ratio for the PPP should be provided in the `contract/financeSummary` section.

 **Schema**: Information can be provided using the following OCDS fields.